Getting started with Snowball Edge - AWS Snowball Edge Developer Guide

 Warning

 This scenario requires IAM users with programmatic access and long-term credentials, which presents a security risk.
 To help mitigate this risk, we recommend that you provide these users with only the permissions they require to perform the task and that you remove these users when they are no longer needed.
 Access keys can be updated if necessary.
-For more information, see Updating access keys in the IAM User Guide.
+For more information, see Update access keys in the IAM User Guide.

 Use the create-access-key command to create an access key for your user.